-Norris Cotton Cancer Center's research questions are concentrated on testing the utility and ability of newest technology to perform in the ordinary circumstances of LMICs that are frequently hot and dusty with bumpy roads and frequent power outages or surges.
-If the technology does not perform at rates concordant with those derived in our state-of-the-art laboratories at Dartmouth-Hitchcock Medical Center in New Hampshire, USA, then we consider it insufficiently robust to rely on in an LMIC.
+Dartmouth Cancer Center's research questions are concentrated on testing the utility and ability of newest technology to perform in the ordinary circumstances of LMICs that are frequently hot and dusty with bumpy roads and frequent power outages or surges.
+If the technology does not perform at rates concordant with those derived in our state-of-the-art laboratories at Dartmouth Hitchcock Medical Center in New Hampshire, USA, then we consider it insufficiently robust to rely on in an LMIC.
 Sometimes, we are able to develop a low-tech hack and are particularly fond of telling the story of the $30 rice cooker that was a key piece of equipment in DNA extraction for more than 1,700 cervical samples.

 Atkinson AA, Studwell CM, Tafe LJ, Tsongalis GJ, HPV genotyping of solid tumors using real time PCR and multi-color melt curve analysis Journal of Molecular Diagnostics (2017).

 Bejarano SA and Tsongalis GJ, Cervical cancer screening as an example of a global health strategy in resource-limited countries presented at Scientific Session 70th AACC Annual Scientific Meeting & Clinical Lab Expo Chicago, IL (2018).